tadireza/javascriptExcersices/README.md

 # javascriptExcersices
-In this repository, I pus javascript exercises files.
+In this repository, I put javascript exercises files.